Using Total Physical Response in ESL

 It can be simple and easy to use in the bricks and mortar classroom, and can even be used while teaching English online if you’re willing to get creative.

-Simply keep TPR in mind at all times when teaching and you’ll be sure to give your students the best chance at learning their second language.
+Simply keep TPR in mind at all times while teaching and you’ll be sure to give your students the best chance at learning their second language.

 What do you think of using TPR?
 Do you think it’s effective, or not worth the effort?